Jason Furman

 Jason Furman (born August 18, 1970) is an American economist and professor at Harvard University's John F. Kennedy School of Government and a nonresident senior fellow at the Peterson Institute for International Economics.
 On June 10, 2013, Furman was named by President Barack Obama as chair of the Council of Economic Advisers (CEA).
 Furman has also served as the deputy director of the U.S. National Economic Council, which followed his role as an advisor for the Barack Obama 2008 presidential campaign.

 Since 2019, he has taught Economics 10, the year-long introductory economics course at Harvard, together with David Laibson.

 Furman is also a member of the Council on Foreign Relations, the Group of Thirty and the Aspen Economic Strategy Group.
 He also serves as a Trustee of the Russell Sage Foundation and on the advisory boards for the Brookings Papers on Economic Activity, the Bund Summit, the Hamilton Project and the Washington Center for Equitable Growth.
 In addition to articles in scholarly journals and periodicals, Furman is a regular contributor to the Wall Street Journal and Project Syndicate and the editor of two books on economic policy.

 Early life and education

 Born and raised in New York City, Furman is the son of Jay Furman, a real estate and shopping mall developer, and Gail Furman, a child psychologist.
-Furman's brother, Jesse M. Furman, is a judge at the United States District Court for the Southern District of New York.
+Furman is Jewish.
+Furman's brother, Jesse M. Furman, is a judge of the United States District Court for the Southern District of New York.

 Furman graduated from the Dalton School in 1988.
 In 1992, he graduated with an AB in social studies from Harvard University, where his freshman year roommate was Matt Damon.
 He then received an MSc from the London School of Economics.
 Furman later returned to Harvard, where he received an AM in government in 1995 and a PhD in economics in 2004.
 His PhD thesis advisor was Greg Mankiw, who had served as chairman of the Council of Economic Advisers under the administration of George W. Bush.